We traditionally think of your mind as being divided into two aspects – the conscious and the unconscious (sometimes called the subconscious).

 But you decide to stick it out and you set off for work.
 You find a good parking space and so have time to pop to the coffee shop before you go in to the office.
 Bonus!
 The staff in the coffee shop are slow though and you get more and more anxious that you are going to be late.
 You order a filter coffee in the end because it’s quick and then you have to dash to the office and in the process splash coffee over yourself. (more…)

-With just a few weeks at best before the final exams for GCSEs, A levels and University Degrees, there are quite a number of us who are feeling rather stressed.
-The exam season is stressful for everyone and anxiety can really making the whole process more painful.
+When there are just a few weeks at best before the exams for GCSEs, A levels and University Degrees, it can be very worrying.
+The exam season is stressful for everyone and exam anxiety can really making the whole process more painful.

 One of the things I love about working as a life coach and therapist is the wonderful variety of people I meet.
 A key presupposition in my work is that ‘everybody is doing the best they can with the resources they have available’.